kevonc/kevoncheung.com/content/articles/20210215-bip-guide-behind-the-scenes.md

 So when I decided to create this Building in Public Definitive Guide, I didn't jump into writing.

-I spent some time growing my early Twitter audience.
+I spent some time <a href="http://makingtwitterfriends.com/">growing my early Twitter audience</a>.
 I researched every single thing I could find about Building in Public on the internet.
 I went to forums where people talk about Building in Public and I checked out what people were asking and discussing.
 I took a lot of notes during those days.

 Finally, I spent two entire weeks being active on forums to join in discussions and reply to people to help them get started.
 Mostly I wanted to get myself familiar with the topic, but also I was hoping a few of them would remember me.
 So when I officially launch, they'd offer a hand in sharing or something.
 I wasn't sure if that happened as I didn't keep track, but helping people has always been my number one principle.

 2. Writing in public
 Once I confirmed working on this guide, I put it out there by sharing my intention.
 I created a few tweet threads to share my thinking and progress.

-You can find #1 #2 #3 #4 here.
+You can find <a href="https://twitter.com/MeetKevon/status/1347322177289211904">#1</a> <a href="https://twitter.com/MeetKevon/status/1347747524170317828">#2</a> <a href="https://twitter.com/MeetKevon/status/1348813871369261058">#3</a> <a href="https://twitter.com/MeetKevon/status/1352028030525313024">#4</a> here.

 Why I did that was exactly the entire purpose behind Building in Public.
 I was as transparent about my work as possible and shared it early.